Natural Toothpaste Review for Himalaya Botanique Toothpaste

 - Whitening Complete Care Simply Spearmint Toothpaste (my favorite in the whitening toothpaste)

 Personally, I felt more comfortable giving Harper any choice of the Complete Care toothpaste flavors.
 Children under age 6 should use a pea-sized amount on their tooth brush.
 My husband and I exclusively used the Whitening Complete Care flavors.
-Our goal is to introduce good brushing habits with Harper, and I was pleased at how easy it was to incorporate Himalaya Toothpaste in her new oral care routine.
+We are desperate to get white teeth again.
+Recently, I spoke to a Cosmetic dentist in Melbourne about the possibility of having my teeth whitened professionally.
+In all truth, I believe that would be the best option.
+I am determined to make sure Harper doesn’t have to do the same in the future!
+Our goal is to introduce good brushing habits with Harper, and I was pleased with how easy it was to incorporate Himalaya Toothpaste in her new oral care routine.
 Getting a preschool-aged child ready to be in charge of their own brushing is difficult, but I wanted to share a few tips that help us stay on track.

 How to Get Your Kids to Brush their Teeth!